-Page up to date as of 31 May 2022
+Page up to date as of 11 April 2023

-Labor’s Help to Buy Scheme has been proposed by the federal government to allow eligible home buyers to enter the property market sooner.1 Similar to previous state initiatives – VIC HomeBuyer Fund and WA HomeShare Scheme - this scheme is a shared equity scheme meaning the contribution of up to 40% made by the government is in exchange for a share, or proportional interest in the property.
+Labor’s Help to Buy Scheme has been proposed by the federal government to allow eligible home buyers to enter the property market sooner.1 Similar to previous state initiatives – VIC HomeBuyer Fund and WA HomeShare Scheme - this scheme will be a shared equity scheme meaning the contribution of up to 40% made by the government is in exchange for a share, or proportional interest in the property.

 What is the Help to Buy Scheme and how does it work?